Ziwi01/proveasio/Usages.md

 Uses: [Ferret](https://github.com/wincent/ferret)

 This is another search and replace tool.
 It is easier to use.
-I use it as a fallback replace engine when Spectre fails (happens sometimes) or when I need to replace occurences in currently opened buffers.
+I use it as a fallback replace engine when Spectre fails (happens sometimes) or does not support it (see [Multiline replace](#multiline-replace)) or when I need to replace occurences in currently opened buffers.
 See Ferret README for more usages.

 Basic flow should be to first search for occurences with `<Space>a`.
 This will fill up a quickfix window (with preview) of all findings.
 You can delete any occurence you don't want to replace with `dd`.